 Selling a house.
 If you sell through an agent, you’ll incur costs such as commissions and fees, on top of all the regular costs, which is why some people choose not to sell their house through an agent but instead sell it themselves.

-If that’s the case, it’s good to know what you will incur in terms of costs of selling your house yourself in Oahu.
+If that’s the case, it’s good to know what you will incur in terms of costs of selling your house yourself in Hawaii.
 This list will help you…

-Costs of selling your house yourself in Oahu
+Costs of selling your house yourself in Hawaii

 #1.
 Repairs And Upgrades